Most people worry about how to clean a car seat after some dark, smelly liquid has already left its mark.

 Those who are unfamiliar with how to install a car seat can have their seat inspected for free by a nationally certified technician.
 Click here to find events in your area.

-Do you have suggestions for how to clean a car seat?
+Do you have suggestions for how to clean car seats?
 Share your best tips and tricks in the comments section.